The Grill – Albuquerque, New Mexico

 In July, 2011, Grandpa’s Grill moved to Menaul (next door to Jennifer James 101) and rechristened itself “The Grill.”
 The Grill remained on Menaul for nearly six years before relocating to much more capacious digs on San Mateo, a venue easily four times larger than its predecessor.
 Interior walls are festooned with thematic pieces–everything from kitchen related bric-a-brac to sports memorabilia.
 Much of it donated by patrons of the popular restaurant.
 Old-fashioned coffee makers, blenders and other appliances make for interesting reminiscences among us seasoned diners and for strange curiosities among the Y-generation crowd.

 The most interesting period piece, however, is the restaurant’s signature grill.
 White hot and throbbing red embers of mesquite coals lay on a steel tray atop of which sits a metal grated grill which Chavez raises and lowers via a hand-crank.
-He’s mastered the art of temperature control to prepare your burgers or steaks to the level of doneness you specify.
+He’s mastered the art of temperature control to prepare your burgers and steaks to the level of doneness you specify.
+It’s a contraption those of us who agree with Homer Simpson’s contention would love to have in our own kitchens

 An old-fashioned burger fixings bar, complete with sneeze guard, hosts sliced tomatoes, pickles, mustard, ketchup, lettuce and onions which means you truly can have your burger your way.
 A deep metal serving tray holds salsa which you can ladle onto plastic ramekins.
 Another holds crisp, homemade (but excessively salty) chips, both free with each order.